 My immediate thought was: if that’s what you want.

-Unless your life vision was completely aligned with that description, if you found yourself on that couch on a Friday night you would not likely be feeling that “all the hard work was worth it” or that you “made it.”
+Unless your life vision was completely aligned with that description, if you found yourself on that couch on a Friday night you would likely not be feeling that “all the hard work was worth it” or that you “made it.”

 I have no doubt that many people would find themselves in that scenario and feel like they had arrived at their destination.
 And I also know many who are there already, and miserable.